Tara Conner: Pageant Place and beyond

 Conner appeared on the 2007 MTV reality show Pageant Place as the surprise fourth roommate to the 2007 Miss Universe Organization pageant winners Miss Universe Riyo Mori, Miss USA Rachel Smith, and Miss Teen USA Hilary Cruz as they live together in an apartment in New York City.
 The series premiered on October 10, 2007, and during this episode Donald Trump revealed that Katie Blair had been the one who had turned in Conner for alcohol and drug abuse because she felt that Conner was trying to steal Blair's boyfriend Josh.

 For MTV's Spring Break 2008, Conner appeared with comedian Dan Levy in Pretty Smart, a competition challenging contestants to figure out who among a group of attractive men and women also "offers more than just a pretty face" and has "a brain to match".

 She was a contestant on the third season of CMT's Gone Country, which premiered in January 2009.
 She hosted the first and only season of MTV's The Girls of Hedsor Hall, which premiered in February 2009.
 She also was a judge at the Miss USA 2010 pageant, held on May 16, 2010.

 Conner currently co-hosts Kaboom, a web video show dedicated to showing things getting blown up.

-She visited Syosset High School on June 6, 2013, to talk to graduating seniors about the negative effects of substance abuse.
+She visited Syosset High School on June 6, 2013, to talk to graduating seniors about the effects of substance abuse.

-She formerly was Field Host on the Amazing America with Sarah Palin program which aired on the Sportsman Channel.
+She was Field Host on Amazing America with Sarah Palin, which aired on the Sportsman Channel.